Eulera-A/DeFi-Simple/README.md

 3. need to approve the weth we deposite into the wethtoken address tranfer into the lendingPool contract

 4. deposit your weth into the pool

+5. Time to Borrow:
+   need to check how much you can borrow if your account health factor falls before 1, you get liquidated

+6. Borrow the DAI from the DaiToken contract (on-chain)